Edwing123/toolchains-downloader/README.md

 # Program for downloading compiler toolchains

-This is a program for downloading compiler toolchains, for now, the only toolchains that can be downloaded with this program are:
+This is a program for downloading compiler toolchains.

-- The Go toolchain.
+## Supported toolchains

 - The Zig toolchain.

+## Supported platforms

+- Linux.

+## Required programs

+- tar.